 Name your chat exchanges

 Channels typically contain numerous conversations and it’s very easy to lose important information and get lost behind in group conversations.
 To help a particular chat stand out and make it more searchable, give it a name.
-For example, if you’re setting up a new portal on your website and working with a group of developers all around the world, call the chat “Website Portal,” and those keywords will pop up when you do a search later on.
-To name a chat, just click the pencil on the top next to the member names and type the title you want.
+For example, if you’re setting up a new portal on your website and working with a group of developers all around the world, call the chat “Website Portal,”.
+Those keywords will pop up when you do a search later on.
+So, to name a chat, just click the pencil on the top next to the member names and type the title you want.

 Make use of SharePoint to keep important files close

 Many companies rely on SharePoint as a secure file storage and collaboration platform.
 The good news is it’s highly integrated into Teams.
-In every channel, you can click the Files tab to share files with team members via SharePoint or access SharePoint files already shared to the channel.
+In every channel, you can click the Files tab to share files with team members.
+This can be done via SharePoint or access SharePoint files already shared to the channel.
 Team members can collaborate on files shared to a channel using Office Online or an Office desktop app.

 Forward emails into a channel

-Although some small start-ups have a new age approach to communication (mostly relying on Facebook messenger), Microsoft is well aware corporates prefer the security and scalability of email.
+Although some small start-ups have a new age approach to communication (mostly relying on Facebook messenger).
+But, Microsoft is well aware corporates prefer the security and scalability of email.
 Fortunately, you can forward any email message to a channel from Outlook.

 Just click the ellipsis next to any channel name and select “Get email address”.
 That generates an email address for the channel.
 Copy it, and you can use that address to forward Word docs, messages, or just about anything you want to add to the channel.
 It’s a nifty workaround.